best beaches in peru

 • Nearby attractions: Bars, restaurants (active nightlife) on its main street.

 Cabo Blanco is, without a doubt, one of the best beaches in Peru.
-Even if books aren’t your thing, you’ve probably heard of author Ernest Hemingway.
-If so, you have to know that his famous book, “The Old Man and the Sea” was inspired by the waters of this beach.
-It is said that the Literature Nobel was a fan of sport fishing for Black Marlin (During the 50 and 60, one could find large black marlins there), also he was a member of the local fishing club and lived there for about 10 months.
-But this beach is not only popular for this novel, but also for being home to the perfect wave for experienced surfers.
+Even if books aren’t your thing, you’ve probably heard of the Nobel Prize in Literature Ernest Hemingway.
+If so, you have to know that his famous book, “The Old Man and the Sea” was inspired by Cabo Blanco.
+It is said that Hemingway was a fan of sport fishing for Black Marlin (During the 50s and 60s) and lived there for about 10 months.
+But this beach is also popular for being home to the perfect wave for experienced surfers.
 From November to January, you can enjoy some great quality waves.
-So during these times, you will see many surfers.

-The beach is located 197 kilometers north of Piura.
-Today, the beach has a few challenging waves that attract surfers from all over the world.
-But, please note that this beach is not for beginner swimmers and surfers.
-Some waves on this beach can reach up to 12 feet in height.
+It is located 197 kilometers north of Piura.
+Some waves can reach up to 12 feet in height.
 They can even crash heavily against rocks during October and January.
 So we recommend that you be cautious, even if you are an experienced surfer.

-• What to do: Surfing, swimming, taking a walk along the beach coast, sun tanning.
+• What to do: Surfing, swimming, taking a walk along its coast, sun tanning.

 • Best time to visit: 365 days of the year!